Cumulative Games: Who is the current player?: Discussion

 Returning to the main example with $S = \{2,3\}$ with identity rewards and identity utilities.
 Then, playing from any heap size it is easy to see that the outcome is Pareto efficient, both for antagonistic and cooperative tie break rule.

 The smallest symmetric subtraction game that is not Pareto efficient for many heap sizes is $S=\{3,7\}$, and the first starting position that fails is $x=30$.
-The reason is that player~1 cannot afford to make a big sacrifice and play 3.
-Because then player~2 easily responds with 7, and now player~1 starts from a heap of size 20, which has game value $(10,10)$.
+The reason is that Player~1 cannot afford to make a big sacrifice and play 3.
+Because then Player~2 easily responds with 7, and now Player~1 starts from a heap of size 20, which has game value $(10,10)$.
 Thus the utility would be 13, when they obtain 14 by playing 7 twice.
-But clearly a Pareto efficient cooperation would yield the utility $(15,15)$. \end{example} We propose a resolution to the tragedy of the common in the setting of Cumulative Games.
+But clearly a Pareto efficient cooperation would yield the utilities $(15,15)$. \end{example} We propose a resolution to the tragedy of the common in the setting of {\sc Cumulative Game}s.
 By introducing a principal-agent situation, one can offer a solution to the tragedy of the common in Example~\ref{ex:pareto}, by letting the principal choose the reward functions, and the agents play as usual, given the suggested reward function by the principal.
 So, when they play they seek to maximize the utility as defined here.
 However, there is a second stage of game, when the principal reveals their `true utilities', and in the example they are simply their respective sum of their actions: set the rewards for each action to $r(s)=-s$.
 Then indeed the Pareto (efficient) solution is achieved.
 In this way, rewards can be seen as a way to correct incitements that go wrong because of perhaps too individualistic behavior.

-\paragraph{Memory} A big class of games in the Normal play theory is games with memory, with the specific meaning that the action set, may depend on previous actions (in full generality the action sets may depend on all history of a game).
-The results in this paper will still hold, but with more cumbersome notation, so we omit this class of games.
-The most famous such game in the Normal play theory is Fibonacci nim \cite{W}, which depends only on the most recent action, and it has recently been generalized to multi heap situations \cite{LR-S,LR-S2}.
-Another game in this family that has deeper memory is Imitation nim \cite{L2}.
-Here we let any memory (including possible dependencies) be stored in a cumulation vector.
-In theory we could have memory be more general, but the point is to have some natural restrictions.
-We feel that, for an economic type game, the available actions may depend on the players' cumulations/budgets/endowments etc, but `how' they got to their present cumulations can be ignored.
+\paragraph{Memory.} A big class of normal play rulesets have `memory', meaning that the action set may depend on previous actions (in full generality the action sets may depend on all history of a game).
+The most famous such ruleset in the normal play theory is {\sc Fibonacci Nim} \cite{W}, which depends only on the most recent action, and it has recently been generalized to multi heap situations \cite{LR-S,LR-S2}.
+Another game in this family that has deeper memory is {\sc Imitation Nim} \cite{L2}.
+For a theoretical purpose, such history dependencies are usually simply included into the notion of a game position, which permits all standard CGT-tools.